 Evergreen Catholic Schools contracts the following organizations to provide bus services to and from our schools.
 If you have any questions regarding the routes, times, map boundaries, please call the appropriate bus service below.

 Parkland Transportation provides busing for students in Spruce Grove, Stony Plain and Devon.
-For more information contact:
+For more information or to find out how to register for busing contact:

 Student Transportation Department

 variety of homemade, delicious menu options twice a week.
 Meals provided for students will be prepared fresh